Operating Systems

 Overview

 This unit introduces students to modern computer operating systems, their major components and roles.
-Students will use the command line to install and maintain Linux operating system; configure basic networking and web-related services.
+Students will use the command line to install and maintain operating systems; configure basic networking and web-related services.

-Content includes: Operating System (OS) concepts, Operating System architectures; memory management, devices and device drivers; file systems, security; basic scripting.
+Content includes: Operating System (OS) concepts, Operating System architectures, memory management, file systems, Command Line Interface (CLI) and basic scripting.

 Learning Outcomes